from Guide to Machine Learning on Apr 2, 2023

 Our prompt, with a contextualized "cooler", looks like the following

-This is a bit wordy, so to abbreviate this, I'll use square brackets to denote a contextualized word, like this:
+This is a bit wordy, so to abbreviate this, I'll use square brackets to denote a contextualized word, replacing (container that keeps food cool)

 [Grab] [cheese] [from] [the] [cooler].